Description

 'The Average Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average days below previous high over 5 years of Liberty Global is 250 days, which is larger, thus worse compared to the benchmark SPY (123 days) in the same period.
+• Looking at the average days below previous high of 277 days in the last 5 years of Liberty Global, we see it is relatively higher, thus worse in comparison to the benchmark SPY (123 days)

-• Looking at average days under water in of 283 days in the period of the last 3 years, we see it is relatively greater, thus worse in comparison to SPY (179 days).
+• Looking at average days below previous high in of 336 days in the period of the last 3 years, we see it is relatively larger, thus worse in comparison to SPY (178 days).

 Performance (YTD)